jasonhu09/2020-sensor-miniproject/report.md

 I choose lab1 for the room.
 The median of occupancy in lab 1 is 5.0 occupants and the variance is 4.765 occupants.

-### 3. Plot the histogram probability distribution function for each sensor type
+### 3. Plot the histogram and probability distribution function for each sensor type

 ![Image](images/temperature_histogram.png)
 ![Image](images/occupancy_histogram.png)